-ACCA P2 Exam Tips June 2017 Session are given below by famous tuition providers
+ACCA P2 Exam Tips June 2018 Session is given below by famous tuition providers

 Do not ignore ethics it appears in every section A question and could have up 10 marks.